priyankkhanna/priyankkhanna.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-heart about-icon"></span>
 Also, I am very fond of Reading books, my favorite genre are psychology and fantasy.
 I love to play Table Tennis, Volleyball and Chess.
-You will ususally find me reading books, chatting with friends or in learning something new.
+You will ususally find me reading books, chatting with friends or learning something new.
 I am eager to meet and connect with new people at hackathons, developers’ conferences, dev-fests, meet ups, and sports meet.
 </p>

 <p class="about-text">